rblades/dhworkbook_master/docs/supporting materials/regexex.md

 `grep -E ".+,.+,.+," index.txt`

-In dhbox, the command will use `-r`
+In DH Box, the command will use `-r`

 `grep -r ".+,.+,.+," index.txt`